 The most common cause of acute diarrhea is a viral infection.
 Other causes include bacterial infections, side effects of antibiotics, and infections not related to the gastrointestinal (GI) system.
 In addition, there are many less common causes of diarrhea.

-Viral, bacterial, and parasitic infections are all contagious, and parents should use caution to prevent their child from spreading the infection.
+Viral, bacterial, and parasitic infections are all contagious, and parents/caretakers can assist in preventing spread of the infection.
 Children are considered contagious for as long as they have diarrhea.
-Microorganisms from diarrhea are spread from hand to mouth; hand washing is very important to prevent infecting family and other contacts.
+However, depending on the microorganism, some children can spread diarrhea even if they have no symptoms and some children will continue to spread diarrhea pathogens for weeks, months, or years after their symptoms resolve.
+Microorganisms causing diarrhea are spread from hand to mouth; hand washing and separating food-handling and feces disposal (eg, not changing diapers in the kitchen) are very important to preventing infection in family and other contacts.
 (See 'Hygiene measures' below.)

 Viral infection usually begins 12 hours to 4 days after exposure, and resolves within three to seven days.
 No specific treatment is available for viral causes of diarrhea.
-Children with diarrhea from viral infections are best treated with supportive measures (oral rehydration solution, limited diet, rest).
+Children with diarrhea from viral infections are best treated with supportive measures (oral rehydration solution, limited diet, and rest).
+Vomiting is the predominant feature of gastroenteritis caused by Norovirus and medicines to prevent vomiting may be prescribed to assist the child with oral rehydration.
 (See 'Home care of diarrhea' below.)

 Bacterial infection — Bacterial infection is sometimes hard to distinguish from viral infection.
-Persistent high fever (higher than 40ºC or 104ºF) and diarrhea that is bloody or contains mucus are somewhat more common with bacterial infection.
+Bacterial infections are more common in locations where there is unsafe drinking water and poor handling of sewage.
+Persistent high fever (higher than 40ºC or 104ºF) and diarrhea that is bloody or contains mucus are more common with bacterial diarrhea.
 Most children with bacterial infection do not require antibiotics and will improve with time and supportive measures, however, treatment may be necessary in certain situations.

-Parasitic infection — Generally, infection with a parasite is uncommon in developed countries but may be seen in children who have recently ingested contaminated water or who have traveled to or lived in developing countries.
-Diarrhea from parasitic infections may last longer than two weeks.
+Parasitic infection — Parasitic infections are more common in locations where there is unsafe drinking water and poor handling of sewage.
+Infection with a parasite is uncommon in developed countries but may be seen in children who have recently ingested contaminated water or who have traveled to or lived in developing countries.
+Diarrhea from parasitic infections may last for weeks to months.
 (See "Patient information: Giardia (Beyond the Basics)" and "Patient information: Food poisoning (food-borne illness) (Beyond the Basics)".)

 Antibiotic-associated diarrhea — A number of antibiotics can cause diarrhea in both children and adults.
 The diarrhea is usually mild and typically does not cause dehydration or weight loss.
 In most cases, antibiotics should not be stopped and the child's diet does not need to be changed.
 The diarrhea usually resolves one to two days after antibiotics are finished.
 Contact a healthcare provider if a child on antibiotics has diarrhea that is severe (see 'Frequency' above), contains blood, or does not resolve after the antibiotic is stopped.
 (See "Patient information: Antibiotic-associated diarrhea caused by Clostridium difficile (Beyond the Basics)".)

-The evaluation of diarrhea in children requires a careful review of medical history, a physical examination, and, on occasion, diagnostic testing.
+The evaluation of diarrhea in children requires a careful review of medical history, a physical examination, and, outside the infant age group infrequently, diagnostic testing.
 The clinician will perform a thorough examination because there are some infections unrelated to the bowels (such as an ear infection) that can cause diarrhea.